enra4/truerandom/README.md

 #### `options`
 - `options["n"]` - How many random values you want
 - `options["length"]` - The length of each string
-- `options["characters"]` - A string that contains the set of characters that are allowed to occur in the random strings.
+- `options["characters"]` - A string that contains the set of characters that are allowed to occur in the random strings
 - `options["replacement"]` - (defaults to ``true``)  - Specifies whether the generated integers can be duplicates